How to start a partnership business with the legal framework?

 194J – Professional charges.
 Limit above 30,000 at the rate of 10 %

-Fees paid to professional (Lawyer, doctor, engineer, software development, consultancy charges, interior decorator, and fees for technical services)
+Fees paid to professionals (Lawyer, doctor, engineer, software development, consultancy charges, interior decorator, and fees for technical services)

 194H – Commission.